What Is Classical Conditioning in Dog Training?

 • The pairing must happen repeatedly, without negative interruptions

 Example: If your dog sees a crate → gets a treat → then gets locked in for 6 hours, the treat won’t help.
 But if the crate always predicts comfort, rest, and rewards?
 The crate becomes a safe space.
+This is why indoor puppy potty training with positive reinforcement works so well – it creates positive associations with designated spaces.

 ❓ How long does it take to work?